This is a guest post from Tim Andrews founder and Managing Director of Learn Train Recruit.

-Very few careers, however, offer as much variety and scope for progression as the hospitality industry.
+Very few careers, offer as much variety and scope for progression as the hospitality industry.

 What is “The Hospitality Industry”?

 What, you may be thinking, exactly is the hospitality industry?
 Good question.
 It’s huge!
-It covers anything from TV Chefs to Wedding Planners; from Music and Film Awards to working in a worldwide burger chain; from Ocean Liners to theme parks.
-The list goes on and on.
+It covers anything from working in restaurants, bars, or venues, to working alongside TV Chefs to wedding planners; and working anywhere along the way from ocean liners to theme parks.
+The list of opportunities in hospitality really does go on and on.

 Good and Bad of Hospitality